 In this interview with Lance Gillies, we talk about his philosophy of “starting with the end in mind” when looking for an adventure vehicle.
 We also discuss four wheel drive, water tank capacity, GVWR, insurance and resale value.

 If you are shopping for an overland vehicle, go check out an EarthCruiser in person by visiting their factory in Bend or finding them at an RV Show.
-We have seen them at Overland Expo West, Overland Expo East, and it looks like they will be at the California RV Show.

 Be prepared to take notes.
 There are so many details and considerations that go into building an EarthCruiser, it will make your head spin.

 Editor’s Note: This post was originally published on September 14, 2017 and has been updated for comprehensiveness.